learn-co-curriculum/responsive-layout/README.md

 ## Objectives

-1. Construct alternate wrapper sizes between fixed and fluid layouts
+1. Construct alternative wrapper sizes between fixed and fluid layouts
 2. Construct adjustable column properties for different screen sizes

-## Construct Alternate Wrapper Sizes Between Fixed and Fluid Layouts
+## Construct alternative Wrapper Sizes Between Fixed and Fluid Layouts

 One common way to handle this adjustment in CSS is to use a _wrapper_ class, one class that wraps any and all core content of our site.
 If we want to make